AMC shares add to rally with strong focus among retail investors

 AMC shares have been extremely volatile this year, trading in a range of $1.91 to $20.36.
 After rising as much as 920% just in 2021 in late January, the stock was last up about 580% for the first four and a half months of the year.

-Along with video game retailer GameStop Corp (GME.N), AMC was caught up in a surge of buying by retail investors that forced hedge funds shorting the stock to take losses. read more
+Along with video game retailer GameStop Corp, AMC was caught up in a surge of buying by retail investors that forced hedge funds shorting the stock to take losses.

 According to Swaggysstocks.com sentiment tracker, AMC was the top trending stock on Reddit’s WallStreetBets, which is frequented by retail investors.